radugheorghies/wsconn/README.md

 	ws.WriteMessage(1, []byte(msg))
 	ws.AddToRecoverCommands(msg)

-	// only to test the recoonection
+	// only to test the reconnection
 	{
 		// here we are using the function CloseForTests but in production,
 		// if you want to close the connection use Close() function